 Check the risers, the trimmers, the stitching at each line loop, the brake lines, all seams and line contact points.
 Each line must be measured and inspected for kinks.

 Strength test of the lines

 One complete A-and B- line must be removed, measured and submitted to a strength test.
 The measured value of each individual line must be noted in the inspection protocol.
-The minimum of the lines strength are 125% of the normative guidelines.

 Measurement of the lines